Ford Mustang (sixth generation): Background and development

 The American automaker Ford Motor Company introduced the fifth generation of the Mustang as a concept vehicle at the North American International Auto Show in 2003.
 Designed by Sid Ramnarace, production of the fifth-generation Mustang began in September 2004 at the facility in Flat Rock, Michigan.
 The vehicle was praised by car critics; an anonymous writer for Motor Trend described it as a "muscle car legend reborn" and called its stance "aggressive, [...] made stronger by wheels pushed to the corners", while John Phillips of Car and Driver called its design "terrific" and its sound "great", believing that its "'60s feel, overt muscularity, and attainable price, delivers similar charisma [to the 1964 Mustang]".

-The development of the sixth-generation Mustang began in 2009, coinciding with the facelift of the fifth generation (pictured).
+The development of the sixth-generation Mustang began in 2009, coinciding with the facelift of the fifth generation Mustang (pictured).

 The fifth-generation model was facelifted in early 2009, the same year that development of a new Mustang model began.
 The development of this new Mustang was led by chief engineer Dave Pericak, with exterior design directed by Joel Piaskowski.
 Several designers produced a range of sketches, which were then narrowed down to three final designs for customer feedback to be provided to Piaskowski.
 In 2010, design management chose an exterior theme proposal by Kemal Curić, who relocated from Europe to Michigan that year to become the exterior design manager at the Dearborn design studio.

 The interior design program for the Mustang launched in spring 2010 under the leadership of Doyle Letson and Scott Strong.
 Early in the development process, a decision was made to equip this generation with an independent rear suspension (IRS), which had previously been standard on the 1999–2004 SVT Cobra.
 Initially, the plan was to adapt an IRS to the existing S197 platform, which had even been tested with an IRS during its development.
 However, the inclusion of the IRS led to several platform modifications, including a redesign of the front suspension.
 An interior design by Sewon Chun, Michael Thomson, and Evan Wilson was selected, and the interior development for the Mustang was completed in June 2012.

 Ford presented the sixth-generation Mustang on December 5, 2013, with same-day media events in Dearborn, Michigan, Los Angeles, California, New York City, New York, Barcelona, Spain, Shanghai, China, and Sydney, Australia.
 The Mustang made its public debut at the North American International Auto Show in January 2014.
 Over the course of early 2014, the facility in Flat Rock, Michigan, received a US$555 million investment, a portion of which was allocated for Mustang production tooling.
 At the Flat Rock plant, official series manufacture of the sixth-generation Mustang was initiated on August 28, 2014; a week before this, right-hand drive models began testing.
 For the first time in its fifty-year history, the Mustang would be available in 120 countries worldwide—including 25 right-hand drive markets—as part of the company's "One Ford" initiative.
 Manufacture of the right-hand drive Mustangs began on August 24, 2015.